tyson-nw/Neosys/database/sources/SRD/SRD.md

 * Waterskin

 #### Gladiator
 You have spent your time in the pits surviving on your wits and skill alone.
-You have specialty in one weapon.
+You have Expertise in one weapon.
 Your pack includes:
 * A [[#Martial]] or [[#Simple]] weapon
 * Bedroll
 * Clothing, Travel